Latin Gloss Grammar Tag

 Syntax

-Coordinated Direct Objects: Aaron et filios eius — those to be anointed.
+Coordinated Direct Objects: Aaron + filios eius — recipients of the actions unges and sanctificabis.

-Purpose Clause: ut sacerdotio fungantur mihi — “so that they may serve me in the priesthood.”
+Purpose Clause: ut fungantur mihi sacerdotio — expresses divine purpose: that they may serve YHWH as priests.

 Morphology

-1. AaronLemma: Aaron; Part of Speech: noun; Form: accusative singular masculine; Function: direct object of unges; Translation: Aaron; Notes: indeclinable proper name.
+1. AaronLemma: Aaron; Part of Speech: noun; Form: accusative singular masculine (indeclinable); Function: direct object of unges; Translation: Aaron; Notes: proper name of High Priest.

-3. filiosLemma: filius; Part of Speech: noun; Form: accusative plural masculine; Function: direct object; Translation: sons; Notes: refers to Aaron’s sons designated for priesthood.
+3. filiosLemma: filius; Part of Speech: noun; Form: accusative plural masculine; Function: coordinated direct object; Translation: sons; Notes: refers to Aaron’s sons who serve as priests.

-4. eiusLemma: is; Part of Speech: possessive pronoun; Form: genitive singular; Function: modifies filios; Translation: his; Notes: refers back to Aaron.
+4. eiusLemma: is; Part of Speech: pronoun; Form: genitive singular; Function: possessive modifier; Translation: his; Notes: refers to Aaron.

-5. ungesLemma: ungo; Part of Speech: verb; Form: future active indicative second singular; Function: main verb; Translation: you shall anoint; Notes: obligatory ritual action.
+5. ungesLemma: ungo; Part of Speech: verb; Form: future active indicative second singular; Function: main directive verb; Translation: you shall anoint; Notes: denotes ceremonial consecration.

-6. sanctificabisqueLemma: sanctifico + que; Part of Speech: verb + enclitic conjunction; Form: future active indicative second singular; Function: second command; Translation: and you shall sanctify; Notes: consecration step following anointing.
+6. sanctificabisqueLemma: sanctifico + que; Part of Speech: verb + enclitic conjunction; Form: future active indicative second singular; Function: coordinated verb; Translation: and you shall sanctify; Notes: enclitic adds sequential force.

-8. utLemma: ut; Part of Speech: conjunction; Form: introduces subjunctive clause; Function: marks purpose; Translation: so that; Notes: introduces priestly purpose clause.
+8. utLemma: ut; Part of Speech: conjunction; Form: introduces purpose clause; Function: expresses intended result; Translation: so that; Notes: standard final clause marker.

-9. sacerdotioLemma: sacerdotium; Part of Speech: noun; Form: ablative singular neuter; Function: ablative of respect with fungantur; Translation: in the priesthood; Notes: sphere of priestly activity.
+9. sacerdotioLemma: sacerdotium; Part of Speech: noun; Form: ablative singular neuter; Function: ablative of respect; Translation: in the priesthood; Notes: sphere of ministerial function.

-10. funganturLemma: fungor; Part of Speech: verb (deponent); Form: present subjunctive third plural deponent; Function: verb of purpose clause; Translation: may serve; Notes: deponent governing ablative.
+10. funganturLemma: fungor; Part of Speech: verb (deponent); Form: present subjunctive third plural; Function: verb of the purpose clause; Translation: they may perform; Notes: governs ablative sacerdotio.

-11. mihiLemma: ego; Part of Speech: pronoun; Form: dative singular; Function: indirect object; Translation: for me; Notes: expresses service to the LORD.
+11. mihiLemma: ego; Part of Speech: pronoun; Form: dative singular; Function: dative of advantage; Translation: for Me; Notes: priestly ministry directed toward YHWH.

 About Eusebius Sophronius Hieronymus